Heartattak/computer-models-cli-app/README.md

 # ComputerModelsCliApp

-This is a CLI app that allows you to choose and see data of the current laptop models that were scraped directly from "www.tigerdirect.com/applications/Category/guidedSearch.asp?CatId=17".
+This is a CLI app that allows you to choose and see data of current laptop models that were scraped directly from "www.tigerdirect.com/applications/Category/guidedSearch.asp?CatId=17".

 ## Installation